The North Saanich Flavour Trail 2021

 Is there a gala dinner?

-The gala dinner is an important point of celebration and connection for the Flavour Trails program and the North Saanich community.
+The gala dinner is an important point of celebration and connection for the Flavour Trail program and the North Saanich community.
 It is for the moment, on “press pause” until it is deemed safe and appropriate to begin planning the event.
 Again, with evolving health protocols, we may host this event in September.